Are you itching for a vacation somewhere warm where the music is excellent and the food is to die for? Spring is the best time to visit Atlanta

 How to find savings on car and rental insurance

-Whether you’re flying into Atlanta and renting a car or road-tripping all the way there, you’ll need quality car insurance
+Whether you’re flying into Atlanta and renting a car or road-tripping all the way there, you’ll need quality

-and/or rental insurance
+rental insurance

-.
-To help you stay prepared, Jerry
+To help you stay prepared,

 —the nation’s #1 rated insurance app—is here to find you great coverage at an affordable rate!
 In just a few minutes, Jerry can have your new insurance policy in place and ready to go!
-Jerry isn’t an insurance company; it’s a free app that helps make shopping for the best deals fast and easy!

 Jerry pulls dozens of customized quotes from the nation’s top name-brand insurance providers, compares them based on the quality of coverage and price, then delivers the best results right to your phone.